PPK44/Squickz/README.md

 | Henry Zheng                | HenryZheng1998        |

 ## How to run our Application
 To run this, you will need to use 2 `command prompts`.
 Both will be open in `./baller-squad`.
 In the first command prompt run `npm i` to install all the dependencies.
-After this is completed, start the server by entering the command `node server` in the other command prompt open in `./baller-squad`.
-After the server is running, start the website by typing in `npm start` or `yarn start` if you have yarn installed.
-This command should be run in the command prompt open in `./baller-squad`.
+After this is completed, start the server by entering the command `node server`.
+After the server is running, start the website by typing in `npm start` or `yarn start` if you have yarn installed, this command should be run in the other command prompt open in `./baller-squad`.

 A user to login to with current data is a username of: `test` and password of: `test`